Effects of spin-orbit interaction and electron correlations in strontium titanate: Abstract

 \section{Abstract}

-We show that the conduction band states in SrTiO$_3$ arise from intricate interplay between highly anisotropic orbitally-selective electron hopping through the Ti $t_{2g}$ orbitals and spin-orbit coupling that mixes these orbitals.
-Analysis based on the Hubbard model shows that these states can become unstable with respect to electron interactions, resulting in Mott-like singlet pair correlations.
-These findings may be relevant to the anomalous electronic properties of SrTiO$_3$ and its heterostructures, including their unusual superconductivity.
+We show that the Bloch states in the conduction band of SrTiO$_3$ arise from the interplay between highly anisotropic hopping in sub-bands derived from the Ti $t_{2g}$ orbitals and spin-orbit coupling that mixes these orbitals.
+Because of the nearly flat-band characteristics for one of the principal axes, at sufficiently high doping these Bloch states become unstable with respect to electron interactions, resulting in Mott-like singlet correlations.
+These findings may be relevant to the anomalous electronic properties of SrTiO$_3$, including its unusual superconductivity.